edgedb/easy-edgedb/README.md

 }
 ```

-This will depend on if we want to create `Lord` types with names just as a single string under `.name`, or by using `.first`, `.last`, `.title` etc. with a computable to form the full name.
+This will depend on if we want to create `Lord` types with names just as a single string in `.name`, or by using `.first`, `.last`, `.title` etc. with a computable to form the full name.

 Our next types extending `Place` including `Country` and `Region` were looked at just last chapter, so we won't review them here.
 But `Castle` is a bit unique: